How to Discuss a Price Increase With Clients

 “I’m sorry to be the one to tell you…”

-After you have explained the because, thank your client for their loyalty:
+After you have explained the reason, thank your client for their loyalty:

 “I appreciate your openness and will share your feedback with my executive team.
 We appreciate the opportunity to serve you.”